johans-work/niyanodes/README.md

 Niya nodes is a new tool for abstracting, implementing, and utilizing anything that can be abstracted and implemented by the user.

 Any time you have nodes that progressively lead to more nodes, you inevitably get a tree.
 Your file system is essentially a node tree, and so is the web.
-So there isn't much new here.
-What's new is reducing a system to only these abstractions, and being able to start there and work at that level of abstraction.
-It's abstraction, abstracted.
-A new computational canvas for everything.
+But in both cases, the user is confined to the abstractions of each system.
+Niya is a system reduced to managing abstraction itself, allowing you to start there and work at the highest level by layering itself over anything.
+It's abstraction, abstracted - a new computational canvas for everything.

 ## node & type basics